This country double wide found on HGTV Rate My Space is perfect for all you country and primitive loving readers!

 Small details really make a space.
 Look for places you can add texture or color in your own home.

 The living room is another great example of using textures and color with lots of primitive decor to make the room comfy and stylish and showoff this country double wide decor.

 The “Long Guns Made Good” sign is handmade by the homeowners.
 The owner told us that her husband cut the letters and mounted the antique gun on the vintage board.
 The feathers are from a relative’s Tennessee farm.

 The owner writes that this photo was taken before the molding was added to the top of the golden-yellow wall.
-I’m sure it matches the wood wall stain and gives the eye a continuous line the makes the 2 separate wall colors cohesive.
+I’m sure it matches the wood wall stain and gives the eye a continuous line that makes the 2 separate wall colors cohesive.

 The guest bathroom has all the makings of a country-primitive setting.

 The owners made the mirror frame, the twig tissue box cover, and the outhouse.

 Primitive handmade items truly capture the country style.
 Using what is available is a big part of being ‘country’.
 Twigs and branches are everywhere in the country – use them in your decor!